Josh-Em/country-music-topic-modelling/README.md

 ### Discussion

 Each song in the heat map was chosen to represent a particular category as defined from the Hypothesis section.
-In the places of categories 1, 6, 7, and 8 we have respectievely Jonhy Lee's "Hey Bartender", Waylon Jennings' "Are You Sure Hank Would Have Done It This Way?", Tammy Wynette's "DIVORCE", and Phil Vassar's "This is God".
+In the places of categories 1, 6, 7, and 8 we have respectively Johnny Lee's "Hey Bartender", Waylon Jennings' "Are You Sure Hank Would Have Done It This Way?", Tammy Wynette's "DIVORCE", and Phil Vassar's "This is God".

 At a first glance, it's not immediately clear which topic belongs to which type of category.
 Take for example Johny Lee's Hey Bartender, a song that is  explicitly about drinking.
 According to the model, this song is most likely to belong to Topic 3.
 We might then assign Topic 3 as the Drinking category, **except** the words in the Topic 3 list do not make any reference to alcohol.
 We would probably need at least a 'beer' or 'whiskey' entry to justifiably give Topic 3 the Drinking label.

 All is not lost though.
 Topics 0, 2 and 5 all have 'love' as an entry, hinting that perhaps they correspond to one of the love categories.
 The heat map lends authority to this claim by showing Randy Travis' Forever and Ever Amen as most likely belonging to the category represented by Topic 0.
 Since Forever and Ever Amen was used as a placeholder for the *songs about falling in love* we can tentatively give Topic 0 this label.

-Topic 2 also mentions 'jesus', 'believe, 'god, and is most correlated to Phil Vassar's This is God, our decidely religious song.
+Topic 2 also mentions 'jesus', 'believe, 'god, and is most correlated to Phil Vassars’ This is God, our decidedly religious song.
 Here again, we can tentatively give this topic the *songs about religion* label.

 Tammy Wynette's DIVORCE tells the tale of, you guessed it, a divorce.
-It could be argued that this song is a *song about heart break*, which is sort of true, but the story more so focuses on a mothers efforts to conceal an ugly divorce and custody battle from her young child.
+It could be argued that this song is a *song about heartbreak*, which is sort of true, but the story more so focuses on a mothers efforts to conceal an ugly divorce and custody battle from her young child.
 Now that's a sad country song!
 From the heat map we see that this song is most likely to fall under the Topic 1 umbrella.
 The list entries in Topic 1 include things like 'gone', 'miss', 'night', 'night', and 'christmas'.
 With this in mind, I think we can give this topic the *songs about tragedy* label.
 After all, everyone knows that a sad song is made even sadder if the events take place around the holidays.

-So that leaves *songs about heart break, rural life, family, and country music itself*.
+So that leaves *songs about heartbreak, rural life, family, and country music itself*.

 Even though Alan Jackson's Drive is about remembering the fond memories his father gave him as a kid, I think this theme is overshadowed by the nature of the memories themselves, e.g. steering a boat, driving a truck, etc. Perhaps this was a less than ideal choice to represent the *songs about family* category.
 Nonetheless, Topic 6 contains both 'mamma' and 'daddy' as entries making it a strong candidate for *songs about family*.

 I feel like Topics 4 and 7 are almost two sides of the same coin but that Topic 7 is almost like the more mature, older, and wiser version of Topic 4.
 While Topic 4 concerns itself with 'country', 'trucks', and 'roads', Topic 7 thinks more about 'land', 'trains', and 'river'.
 The entries in both topics elicit images of nature and rural life.
 I'm tempted to label these categories as *modern rural nostalgia* and *oldies rural nostalgia*.

 #### Thus we have,
 ```